LucidtechAI/las-docs/getting-started/dev/java.md

 ```

 ### Update an existing document
-If for instance a prediction reveals incorrect values in the ground truth of a document,
+If a prediction reveals incorrect values in the ground truth of a document,
-we can update the existing document with new ground truth values.
+we can update the existing document with new ground truth values:
 ```java
 JSONArray groundTruth = new JSONArray();
 groundTruth.put(new JSONObject(){{ put("label", "totalAmount"); put("value", "199.00"); }});
 groundTruth.put(new JSONObject(){{ put("label", "dueDate"); put("value", "2020-03-20"); }});
 JSONObject document = this.client.createDocument("las:document:<hex-uuid>", groundTruth);
 ```
-## Set ground truth of document

-Suppose we make a prediction that returns incorrect values and we wish to improve the model for future use.
-We can do so by sending groundTruth to the model, telling it what the expected values should have been.
+(TTNote: Consider if 'Create a document with a consentId', 'Get document and download document content', 'Revoke consent and delete documents' sections
+are needed for consistency.)

-## Create a batch and associate a few documents with it
+## Create a batch and associate documents with it

 Creating a batch is a way to group documents.
-This is useful for specifying batches of documents to use in improving the model later.
+This is useful for specifying batches of documents to use in improving the model later:
+(TTNote: Consider a link here to the batches and consents details.)

 ```java
 public void createBatch() throws IOException, APIException, MissingAccessTokenException {